 Explore the work RSPCA NSW does to help animals and their owners in the community.
 Home What we do Working in Communities Community Animal Welfare Scheme (CAWS) What we do Adoptions Dogs and Puppies Cat and Kittens Pocket Pets Birds Livestock Exceptional Owners Animal Welfare Our Inspectorate Prevention of Cruelty to Animals Act (1979) Care for Animals Birds Bathing and Grooming Housing Identification Nutrition Training Veterinary Care Cat Care Bathing and Grooming Breeds Housing Identification Keeping Wildlife Safe and Your Cat Happy Kitten Care Nutrition Training Veterinary Care Dog Care Barking Bathing and Grooming Breeds Dog Training Tips and Videos Dog Walking Guidelines Enrichment Housing Identification Nutrition Parvovirus in Dogs Puppy Care Veterinary Care Livestock Owning a Pet Adopting a New Pet Costs Disaster Management Plans Enrichment Locating a Lost Pet Pets and Rental Properties The Chain Exchange Veterinary Care Pet Hazards Bushfires and House Fires Christmas Season Droughts Fireworks and Storms Heat Stress Snake Bites and Pets Toxic Plants for Pets Pocket Pets Disaster and Alerts Bushfires and House Fires Droughts Fireworks and Storms Hot weather Education Animal Ambassadors Community Groups Early Learning Primary Early Stage 1 OOSH Stage 1 Stage 2 Stage 3 School Holiday Program Secondary Stage 4 Stage 5 Stage 6 Tertiary Lost and Found I’ve lost my pet I’ve found a pet Rescue and Rehabilitate Animal Ambulance Behaviour Drives For Lives Pet Rehabilitation Program Surrender Intervention Rescue Partners Training Basic Animal First Aid Certificate II in Animal Studies Microchip Implantation Veterinary Services RSPCA Broken Hill Veterinary Hospital RSPCA Hunter Veterinary Hospital (Rutherford) RSPCA Rouse Hill Care Centre RSPCA Sydney Veterinary Hospital RSPCA Tighes Hills Veterinary Hospital Working in Communities Community Aged Care Program Community Animal Welfare Scheme (CAWS) Community Branches and Programs Community Domestic Violence Program Community Homelessness Program Home Ever After Indigenous Community Animal Health Program (ICAHP) Volunteering for Community Programs Youth and Community Programs Headspace Collaboration Pathways Working in CommunitiesCommunity Aged Care Program Community Animal Welfare Scheme (CAWS) Community Branches and Programs Community Domestic Violence Program Community Homelessness Program Home Ever After Indigenous Community Animal Health Program (ICAHP) Volunteering for Community Programs Youth and Community Programs Headspace Collaboration Pathways Community Animal Welfare Scheme (CAWS) Our Community Animal Welfare Scheme (CAWS) addresses the overpopulation of unwanted companion animals.
 Our overarching aim is to have a positive impact on animal and human welfare, and to reduce the numbers of animals being euthanised in rural pounds and shelters.
 The scheme offers low-cost desexing, microchipping and vaccination services in targeted regional and remote areas of NSW.
 These services are run in conjunction with local councils and veterinary services.
 RSPCA NSW means-tests to ensure we assist the communities who are most in need.
 And, to ensure valuable medical resources are given to the people who require it most, pet owners will need to provide a valid Pension or Health Care Card.
 RSPCA NSW knows that for many pet owners, the decision not to desex is not only affordability.
 That’s why CAWS also offers education campaigns to increase community awareness about the importance of desexing and other aspects of socially responsible ownership.
 Community Animal Welfare Scheme FAQsWhat is ‘means testing’?
 RSPCA NSW wants to ensure our programs are used to provide services to animal owners who wouldn’t be able to access them otherwise.
 For this reason, we require a pension card, proof of low income, or other relevant evidence.
 How can I find out whether there is a program in my area?
-To find out whether there is a program in your area, please call our Contact Centre on (02) 9770 7555 or email firstname.lastname@example.org Which agencies collaborate on the Community Animal Welfare Scheme?
+To find out whether there is a program in your area, please contact the RSPCA Community team on (02) 9782 4478 or fill out the form below.
+Which agencies collaborate on the Community Animal Welfare Scheme?
 This can vary by area, but generally the local council, an RSPCA NSW branch and local veterinarians.